jhpyle/docassemble/_docs/objects.md

             return str(self.oven_temperature) + ' K'
 {% endhighlight %}

-We added an `__all__` statement so that interviews can include names from `docassemble.cooking.objects` without including extraneous names like `threading`.
+We added an `__all__` statement so that interviews can a `module` block including `docassemble.cooking.objects` does not clutter the variable store with extraneous names like `threading`.
 We also added functions for setting and retrieving the value of the "temperature type."

 The temperature type is now an attribute of the object `this_thread`, which is an instance of `threading.local`.
 This attribute needs to be